Getting to hospital

 Patients and visitors to the hospital should park in the main hospital car park (Car Park B) which is located off Moat Road.
 Please see the hospital site plan below.
 Free 10 minute drop-off parking is available at the front and rear of the hospital.
 Enabling works for our exciting £36m Emergency Department and Acute Medical Unit development are now underway this will mean that Car Park D which is situated by our Modular Ward block is unavailable as of 9 November 2020.

 Car parking charges

 A ticketed system continues to operate on Car Park D (A&E).
 Both car parks display the same tariffs and are shown in the table below.
 Weekly concessionary passes are available for regular visitors to the hospital at a cost of £13.
-Please bring your parking ticket to the General Office on route 136 along with payment to receive your pass.
+These can be bought at the Pay Station self-service machines.

 |up to 1 hour||£2.80|